Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Influenza project in more detail](project2.md#project2)

-Preparing medical staffing agencies with appropriate staffing in anticipation for flu season across the United States.
+The purpose of this analysis was to prepare medical staffing agencies with appropriate staffing in anticipation for flu season across the United States.

 ***